pmourelle/teamsim/README.md

-# teamsim
+# TeamSim
-It's time to do some serious shit about forming fútbol-5 teams.
+It's time to do some serious shit about forming fútbol-5 teams (or any other sport).

 ## Idea